michaelnguyenm/ray-noises-app/README.md

 ```
 MEDIA_LOCATION: Default is the public folder
 Set this value to the base URL that holds an audio.json file seen in the public folder as an example.
-CORS must be enabled.
+CORS must be enabled for the location.
 IPIFY_KEY: Default is "", an empty sting
-Set this value to the key provided at [IPIFY](https://www.ipify.org/) to check geolocation, otherwise the app will default to English.
+Set this value to the key provided at [IPIFY](https://www.ipify.org/) to check geolocation,
+otherwise the app will default to English.
 ```

 An example command to run the app with the same name as above, change out the example url and fake key with your actual information:

     docker run -e MEDIA_LOCATION=https://yoururl.goeshere -e IPIFY_KEY=YOURKEY --name ray-noises-app -p 1338:80 -d michaelnguyenm/ray-noises-app:latest

 As a note, geolocation by IP is blocked by some browsers by default, and IPIFY only gives 1000 free queries per month.
-CORS has not completely been tested since the application resources all come from the public folder.
+If the app does not get the expected json result from IPIFY, any error will result in the language set to English.
+CORS has not completely been tested since my deployed application resources all come from the included public folder.

 ### Contact